Ethan215/CS35L-Spring-final/README.md

     ```
     PORT=4000

-    # MONGO_URI not included, you'll need to put your own
+    # Replace this with the MONGO_URI from Atlas
     MONGO_URI=

-    # Replace this with your generated secret key
+    # Replace this with the generated secret key
     SECRET_KEY=
     ```